damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 image_title: /images/7_X/PICTURE.PNG
 ---

-We're closing this fantastic year for GitLab with its 49th release, GitLab 8.3.
+We're closing this fantastic year for GitLab with its 49th consecutive monthly release, GitLab 8.3.

-This time around, we've again received amazing contributions from the community.
 You can now merge automatically after a build has passed, we're introducing GitLab Pages for Enterprise Edition, and issues have new powers in both CE and EE!

+Once again we've received some amazing contributions from our volunteers.
 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Greg Smethells.
 Greg made the proposal for and [subsequently implemented](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/1991) the new references in issues and merge requests.
 He communicated his every move and worked together closely with many other people from the community.

-Thanks Greg!
+Thanks, Greg!

 <!--more-->